 29.2(1) Deep sedation/general anesthesia.
-Dentists licensed in this state shall not administer deep sedation/general anesthesia in the practice of dentistry until they have obtained a permit as required by the provisions of this chapter.
+Dentists licensed in this state shall not administer deep sedation/general anesthesia in the practice of dentistry until they have obtained a permit.
+Dentists shall only administer deep sedation/general anesthesia in a facility that has successfully passed inspection as required by the provisions of this chapter.

 29.2(2) Moderate sedation.
-Dentists licensed in this state shall not administer moderate sedation in the practice of dentistry until they have obtained a permit as required by the provisions of this chapter.
+Dentists licensed in this state shall not administer moderate sedation in the practice of dentistry until they have obtained a permit.
+Dentists shall only administer moderate sedation in a facility that has successfully passed inspection as required by the provisions of this chapter.
 29.2(3) Nitrous oxide inhalation analgesia.
 Dentists licensed in this state shall not administer nitrous oxide inhalation analgesia in the practice of dentistry until they have complied with the provisions of rule 650-29.6(153).